google/jsir/docs/intermediate_representation_design.md

 *   An l-value is a reference to some object / some memory location;

-*   An rvalue is some value.
+*   An r-value is some value.

+> **NOTE:** We will likely revisit how we represent symbols.

-## Representing control flows: JSHIR
+## Representing control flows

-As mentioned above, JSHIR seeks to have a nearly one-to-one mapping from the AST.
+As mentioned above, JSIR seeks to have a nearly one-to-one mapping from the AST.
 Therefore, to preserve all information about the original control flow structures, we define a separate op for each control flow structure (e.g.
 `jshir.if_statement`, `jshir.while_statement`, etc.).
 The nested code blocks are represented as MLIR [regions](https://mlir.llvm.org/docs/LangRef/#regions).

+### Example: `if`-statement

-For example, consider the following `if`-statement:
+Consider the following `if`-statement:

 ```js
 if (cond)